April 10, 2013

 August Update

 John’s sweetcorn is in and it is AWESOME!
 Our pickles are coming in by the 1/2 bushel.
 Come in or call to reserve yours.
-Garnet Beauty peaches are being picked.
-These stick to the pit but are sweet and juicy.
-Nectarines can be mixed with the peaches as they are the same price.
-Red Havens […]
+Garnet Beauty peaches are being picked. […]

 Pickling Cukes